The Day I Met Rep. Carolyn Maloney

 She opened that speech with: "Mr. Speaker, the attacks of September 11 broke the hearts and boggled the minds of most every American.
 It left us all wondering just what kind of people would turn planes into bombs and slaughter thousands of people simply because they showed up for work.
 The answer is the Taliban, the terrorists among the Taliban, the terrorists they harbor, and the terrorists they refuse to surrender."

-This is all dead wrong on so many levels.
+This is all dead wrong, on so many levels.
 The Taliban had nothing to do with 9/11.
-But they got invaded and overthrown anyway.
-The US machine was just intent on killing any Muslims, it seemed.
+But the USA invaded and slaughtered them, with Maloney's approval.
+The US machine is intent on killing any Muslims, it seems.

 That last line “the terrorists they refuse to surrencder” is a clear reference to Osama Bin Laden.